“Into the rainy street I came

 One can find informal photographs of ordinary Russian life under Communism, at least from the ’60s onwards, though nobody in the West saw them at the time.
 We didn’t know what young Russians looked like.
 In China there is little before the death of Mao.

-Rural woman with toddler, Taihu region, west of Shanghai
+Rural woman with toddler, Taihu region, west of Shanghai, from Visualising China

 Historical Photographs of China and Visualising China allow Attribution-NonCommercial-ShareAlike republication of images.
 These two photographs appear in both.

-This is in the Wikipedia article on the Japanese flag – Nisshōki, or Hinomaru – and needs to be seen fully enlarged (it should be bigger than a laptop screen).
+This is in the Wikipedia article on the Japanese flag – Nisshōki, or Hinomaru – and needs to be seen enlarged (bigger than a laptop screen).
 It was posted by Takato Marui from Osaka.
 The date is August 17 1939.
 It shows the “enrollment of my granduncle.
-The text of the sash says ‘Draftee from Kamisuwa (city)’.”
+The text of the sash says ‘Draftee from Kamisuwa’.”

 Marui has more on Flickr.
-Kami-Suwa is part of Suwa city in Nagano prefecture.
+Suwa city is in Nagano prefecture.

 The flag on the right shows its conventional design from 1870 to the present.
 On the left is the variant sun disc with sixteen red rays in a Siemens star formation which was used by the Imperial Japanese Army from 1870 to 1945 and, in a different form, the Imperial Japanese Navy from 1889 to ’45.
 To the dismay of all other East Asian countries, it was re-adopted for the Japan Ground Self-Defense Force and the Japan Maritime Self-Defense Force in ’54.